 The convertible notes will mature on December 1, 2025 unless repurchased, redeemed or converted prior to such date.
-The convertible notes will not bear regular interest, and the principal amount of the convertible notes will not accrete.
+The convertible notes will bear interest at a rate of % per year, payable semiannually in arrears on June 1 and December 1 of each year, beginning on June 1, 2021.